 How does precision agriculture affect the environment?

 Precision farming uses resources only to the extent necessary to solve specific problems.
 It reduces the losses seen with traditional agricultural practices and promotes nutrient balance.
 Also, sustainable agriculture reduces pesticide resistance development.

 For example, VRT reduces the dependence of production on chemicals, which contributes to the long-term productivity of the field.
 Optimization of transport costs reduces harmful substance emissions into the atmosphere.

 Thus, precision sustainable agriculture is the most advanced farming system that allows solving both production and socially significant, including global, problems.
-Precision agriculture solutions like EOS Crop Monitoring enable everyone to solve these problems, regardless of production scale.
+Precision agriculture solutions like EOSDA Crop Monitoring enable everyone to solve these problems, regardless of production scale.

 Petro Kogut has a PhD in Physics and Mathematics (1998).
 He successfully defended two dissertations: “Stability and Optimal Stabilization of Neutral Integro-Differential Equations” (1989) and “Stability and Optimal Stabilization of Neutral Integro-Differential Equations, Homogenization of Optimal Control Problems for Systems with Distributed Parameters” (1998).